groue/GRDBDiff/README.md

 - [ValueObservation.setDifferencesFromRequest(startingFrom:)]
 - [ValueObservation.setDifferences()]

-Each one of them builds a [ValueObservation] which notifies `SetDiff` values whenever the database changes:
+Each one of them returns a [ValueObservation] which notifies `SetDiff` values whenever the database changes:

 ```swift
 struct SetDiff<Element> {